Wonderful Wanderings

 Seven Stories

-Seven Stories is the National Centre for Children Books.
-It derives its name from the seven levels or stories of the renovated Victorian mill it is housed in and dedicates itself to the preservation of children's literature.
+Seven Stories is the National Centre for Children's Books.
+It derives its name from the seven stories of the renovated Victorian mill it is housed in and dedicates itself to preserving children's literature.

 30 Lime St, Ouseburn Valley, Newcastle